 St. Ignace is one of the oldest cities in the United States.
 The Breakers Resort is located in the perfect location to take advantage of all the St. Ignace attractions and fun things to do.
 Breakers Resort is also a great starting point for planning day trips throughout Michigan’s Upper Peninsula.

 Take part in our many events such as the annual Motorized Vehicle Shows, Downtown Wine and Beer Tastings, Historic Walking Tours, Bayside Live FREE Waterfront Entertainment, Vesper Cruises, Saturday Night Fire Works (July through August), Sunset Boat Cruises, St. Ignace Fish Feast and Mackinac Bridge Celebrations, ferry rides to Mackinac Island, and much more.

-The four mile ferry ride winding around the shores of Mackinac Island offers spectacular views of The Grand Hotel and the bluff top mansions.
+The four mile ferry ride winding around the shores of Mackinac Island offers spectacular views of the bluff top mansions.
 Rent a bike or bring your own and bike tour around the Island shoreline, as this 7 mile ride is a great way to see the island.
-Stop by the Grand Hotel for Tea Time and enjoy the exquisite views from the porch (a fee will apply).

 Free Shuttle Service to Shepler’s Mackinac Ferry

 A few of our favorite private stables that offer horseback riding and carriage rentals:

 Fort Mackinac — Programs daily.
 This is the oldest building in Michigan with extensive exhibits that cover not only the military history but how everyday life was in the fort.